syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 1. `api`: the API (in Kubernetes terms, the CRD) that application developers use to request a Resource from the Kratix Promise.
-1. `dependencies`: a collection of prerequisites that enable the creation of a Resource that must be pre-installed in the Workers.
+1. `dependencies`: a collection of prerequisites that enable the creation of a Resource that must be pre-installed on any Destinations.
 1. `workflows`: a list of pipelines to be executed at different stages of the Promise lifecycle, like during the Promise installation or the creation of a new Resource.
 It contains the series of steps required by your business to